Island & Coastal

 Yes, the sunset from Oia is every bit as good as the photographs suggest.
 But Santorini rewards depth.
 The volcanic wine produced from Assyrtiko grapes grown in basket-shaped vines is unlike anything else in the world.
 The archaeological site at Akrotiri — a Minoan city buried by volcanic eruption 3,600 years ago — is the Pompeii of the Aegean, extraordinarily well-preserved and far less crowded.

-We send clients to Santo Wines for a tasting at sunset, to Metaxi Mas in Exo Gonia for the best traditional food on the island, and to the hot springs at Palea Kameni for a swim in volcanically heated water.
+I send clients to Santo Wines for a tasting at sunset, to Metaxi Mas in Exo Gonia for the best traditional food on the island, and to the hot springs at Palea Kameni for a swim in volcanically heated water.
 The caldera sailing at dusk, with the cliffs glowing amber and the first stars appearing, is one of those experiences that justifies the entire trip.

-Crete: An Island That Is a Country
+Crete: An Island That’s Its Own Country

 Crete is large enough and diverse enough to be its own destination.
 The Minoan palace at Knossos is the oldest known civilization in Europe.
 The Samaria Gorge is one of the longest canyon hikes on the continent.
 The south coast has beaches accessible only by boat or footpath.
 And the food — Cretan cuisine is the foundation of the Mediterranean diet, and eating your way across the island is one of the great culinary journeys in Europe.